Sanjay24-05/DeBob/docs/architecture.md

 ### `src/query/index.ts` — Graph Query Helpers

-Helper functions used by the context builder and future query layer:
+Helper functions used by semantic enrichment, explain, review, and the visualiser:

 | Function | Description |
 |---|---|